zhengbz0111/GI-Workshop-3/README.md

 > **Warning** <br>
 > Your final submission for project 1 is **not** a Unity project and should have **no Unity dependencies**.
 > The goal of this workshop is to provide you with a sandbox to practice and visualise the techniques required to
-> complete stage 1 of the project (and even later stages), not give you exact copy-paste solutions to it.
+> complete stage 1 of the project (and even later stages), not give you "copy-paste" solutions to it.

 ### Tasks